 My first attempt at baking was not a success and it would be many a year before I wielded a wooden spoon again.
-I would have been about 6 at the time, and my younger sister 3, when we decided to surprise my mother with a home-baked cake.
+I would have been about six at the time, and my younger sister three, when we decided to surprise my mother with a home-baked cake.
 We had carefully observed her making one the week before and decided, given that it had been so delicious, to make something a little bit bigger.

-Awaking early on Saturday morning, we tip-toed down to the kitchen to start our career as master bakers.
+Awaking early on Saturday morning, we tip-toed down to the kitchen to start our careers as master bakers.
 We took my mother’s largest bowl into which we tipped a whole bag of flour, one of sugar, six eggs, a pint of milk and a block of margarine.
 We then tried to combine all these ingredients with a wooden spoon.
 At which point some of them fled the bowl, landing on the work surface, tiles, floor, kitchen chairs, us.
 I think you get the picture.
 With big blobs of margarine still bobbing around the wallpaper paste-like dough, we added a few raisins for good measure, put the bowl in the oven and switched it on.
 Wasn’t Mummy going to be surprised?

 Half an hour or so later, my Mother came downstairs to discover us and her previously spotless kitchen covered in the detritus of our little surprise and an ominous smell coming from the oven.
 The “cake” had risen magnificently covering most of the interior of the oven with a sticky gloop which was rapidly become a burnt-on crust.
 To say she wasn’t too pleased with me would be masterly English understatement.